 As an essential industry that operates 24 hours a day, every day of the year, freight railroads keep hauling goods during economic downturns, extreme weather events and, yes, national emergencies.
 The industry privately spends billions of dollars each year on infrastructure improvements and new technology to ensure it can safely and efficiently move freight through any and all of these conditions.

 Railroads and their employees have prepared for almost any scenario, and it’s this constant vigilance that allows freight railroads to serve during this pandemic.
 Freight rail companies have preparedness and response teams that work constantly to keep the network secure and are drawing on what they learned from past crises, including H1N1.
-Freight rail companies have long maintained and regularly update their pandemic response plans that are today the backbone of the industry’s response to COVID-19.
+Freight rail companies have long maintained and regularly update their pandemic response plans that helped support the industry’s response to COVID-19.
 Even these have been adapted to meet the pandemic’s unique challenges.

 Precautions in Place